-The foster care role is evolving as children, and young people identify their sexuality, creating a growing awareness for LGBT+ foster care for children and young people.
+The foster care role is evolving as children and young people identify their sexuality, creating a growing awareness for LGBT+ foster carers for children and young people.

-Consequently, this ever-increasing awareness of sexuality enters an unknown world of parenting for many foster carers, and for many children seeking answers, they rely on social media to provide the answers to their questions.
+Many young people in care have an ever-increasing awareness of their sexuality entering an unknown world of parenting for many foster carers.
+However, there is a huge demand for LGBT+ foster carers to support children and provide safe and loving homes with guidance and support children need.
+Especially for children identifying their sexuality and for many children seeking answers, they rely on social media to answer their questions.

 The world of social media often appears to young people as the ‘key to the future.’
 The oracle gives them the answers; however, it often leads children and young people to a place that may not be as it seems.